Atlanta Tire Design Defect Lawyers

 The predictable result of each these acts is that the tire maker puts its own customers at risk.

-The attorneys at Butler Prather LLP, have done battle against most major tire manufacturers, including Bridgestone/Firestone, Cooper, Dunlop, Goodyear, Hankook, and Michelin/Uniroyal/BF Goodrich.
+The Atlanta tire failure attorneys at Butler Prather LLP, have done battle against most major tire manufacturers, including Bridgestone/Firestone, Cooper, Dunlop, Goodyear, Hankook, and Michelin/Uniroyal/BF Goodrich.
 We know how to find and use the evidence you’ll need.
-If you or someone you care about has been involved in a car wreck and a failing tire could be involved, call Butler Prather LLP, at (800) 242-2962 or leave a message through our website.
+If you or someone you care about has been involved in an Atlanta car wreck and a failing tire could be involved, call Butler Prather LLP, at (800) 242-2962 or leave a message through our website.
 The initial consultation is free.